SCECcode/pycsep/docs/index.rst

 CSEP: Toolkit for Earthquake Forecast Developers
 ================================================

-*The CSEP tools help earthquake forecast model developers evaluate with the goal of understanding earthquake predictability.*
+*The CSEP tools help earthquake forecast model developers evaluate their forecasts with the goal of understanding earthquake predictability.*